stiglers-eponym/BeamerPresenter/INSTALL.md

 The generated directory `deploy` now contains the full program.
 It can probably be distributed to other systems which have the same runtime library installed.

 #### Configuration
-In Windows the configuration is stored in the registry (in something like `HKEY_CURRENT_USER/software/beamerpresenter`).
+In Windows, the configuration is stored in the registry (in something like `HKEY_CURRENT_USER/software/beamerpresenter`).
 Once BeamerPresenter is running, you can set most of the settings in the settings widget in BeamerPresenter.
 But when just trying to run the executable for the first time, a wrong GUI configuration file path might lead to an error.
 In this case you should run BeamerPresenter on the command line:
 ```sh
 path\to\beamerpresenter.exe -g "path\to\gui.json" "path\to\document.pdf"